CybercentreCanada/assemblyline4_docs/docs/installation/configuration/datastore.md

 Since this section is quite simple, we will list the default configuration at the same time as we describe the different values.

-???+ example "Datastore section configuration exemple"
+???+ example "Datastore section configuration example"
     ```yaml
     ...
     datastore: